Why your marketing messaging isn't landing

 Pick your moment to push for research.
 If this launch underperforms, that's your opening to say, "Next time, let's validate the messaging before we build the site."
 You're not saying "I told you so."
 You're saying, "Here's how we avoid this next time."

 The momentum window closes fast.
 The early excitement fades.
 And your team is already moving on to the next release, the next campaign.
+It's hard to come back to something that didn't work, and it can be demotivating to keep trying to make a failed launch succeed.

-It's hard to come back to something that didn't work.
-It can be demotivating to keep trying to make a failed launch succeed.
-But if the product itself is strong, and the only issue was clarity, it's worth the effort to get the story right.
+But if the product itself is strong and the only issue was clarity, it's worth the effort to get the story right.

-You'll need to pinpoint where the messaging is failing.
 Look at your website analytics.
 Which pages are people visiting?
 Where are they dropping off?
 Talk to your sales team.
 What questions are prospects asking in demos?
 What objections are coming up?
+And if you can, do customer research now.
+Even a handful of interviews can show you what language resonates and what's falling flat.

 It's never too late to fix the story.
 It's just harder than getting it right the first time.